 Atlanta has attracted the supernatural, including The Walking Dead, The Vampire Diaries and Teen Wolf.
 Much of Andy Griffith's ole-country lawyer show Matlock was filmed around the Fulton County Government Center and the State Capitol along MLK Drive, centered on Central Avenue.

 The most famous movie scene ever filmed in Georgia wasn't any scene in Gone With the Wind (that was filmed in Hollywood), but the town square scene in Forrest Gump.
 That was filmed in Chippewa Square, at Bull and Hull Streets, in Savannah, 250 miles southeast of Atlanta.
 The bench has been moved to the nearby Savannah History Museum, 303 Martin Luther King Jr. Blvd.
-Most of the movie was filmed in Beaufort, South Carolina, 42 miles to the northeast, 287 miles southeast of Atlanta, and 71 miles southwest of Charleston.
+Most of the movie was filmed in Beaufort, South Carolina, 42 miles to the northeast of Savannah, 287 miles southeast of Atlanta, and 71 miles southwest of Charleston.

 Atlanta is an acquired taste, especially for a Met fan.
 Is it worth going?
 Put it this way: At the rate both the Mets and the Braves are going, if your mission is to see the Mets "burn Atlanta" the way the Yankees of William Tecumseh Sherman did in 1864, you're out of luck.
 If it's to see the Mets do it the way the Yankees of Joe Torre did in 1996 and 1999, and the Mets themselves came close to doing in 1999, you've got a chance -- a better chance than you had from 2009 to 2014.

 But if your mission is simply to have a good time in an unfamiliar city, and to "cross one more ballpark off your list," then, by all means, go, stay safe, and have fun.
-Of course, you'll have another chance to cross a ballpark off your list next year.